Confronting AI's inclusion problem

 The ethics of AI remain a hot topic as we begin the new decade, specifically surrounding algorithmic bias.
 Like a child to a parent, machine learning models mimic the behavior of their human creators who are prone to biased thinking.
 We’ve seen AI perpetuate and even amplify injustice in hospitals, courtrooms, and the workplace, and warning flags are up in higher education.

 As this is happening, there’s significant research pursuing breakthroughs that would allow our AI to meet anti-discrimination standards and policy.
-Leidos data scientists are confronting the problem by engineering models with greater transparency.
-One particular program in the intelligence community sheds light on data classification decisions made within the inscrutable black box of deep neural networks.
+Leidos data scientists are taking up this challenge by engineering models with greater transparency.
+For example, one particular program in the intelligence community sheds light on data classification decisions made within the inscrutable black box of deep neural networks.
 At last summer’s AI Palooza, Dr. Vicente Ordonez Roman presented his team’s award-winning research, sponsored by Leidos, which studied the mechanics of why machine learning amplifies gender stereotypes in image recognition and natural language processing.

 Q: According to the headlines, AI is not working for everyone.
 What will it take to change this?